How To Know If You're In An Abusive Relationship

 Takeaway

-Knowing whether you’re experiencing abuse can feel confusing and cause deep emotional pain.
+Knowing whether you’re experiencing abuse can seem confusing and cause deep emotional pain.
 There are several forms of abuse, each can have detrimental effects on the physical and mental health of one or both partners.
 However, many resources are available for survivors who have experienced abusive relationships and those actively in one.
-If you’re a victim of an abusive relationship and seeking further support from a mental health professional, consider contacting a counselor or a helpline for guidance.
+If you are in an abusive relationship and seeking further support from a mental health professional, consider contacting a counselor or a helpline for guidance.

 Find compassionate support after abuse